iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 # Summary
 Defines the changes that were introduced during the network rewrite. [iotaledger/iri#1072](https://github.com/iotaledger/iri/issues/1072).
 This is mainly the introduction of new TLV (type-length-value) messages.
-A header was added to each message, allowing us to create different message types and support different versiond of the protocol.
-A handshake message was also inroduced to help establish manageable connections with neighbors.
+A header was added to each message, allowing us to create different message types and support different versions of the protocol.
+A handshake message was also introduced to help establish manageable connections with neighbors.

 Will also define the STING protocol introduced by the Hornet team.
-It seperates between transaction requests and broadcasts, allows to request milestones by index, and introduces the concept of heartbeats.
+It separates between transaction requests and broadcasts, allows to request milestones by index, and introduces the concept of heartbeats.

 Here is a table summarizing all the new message types.
 The 3-6 types are part of STING: